DePaula-uondemand/depaula-contrib-ur20fbc-eip/README.md

 Alternatively, run the following command in your Node-RED user directory - typically `~/.node-red` on Linux or `%HOMEPATH%\.nodered` on Windows

-        npm install node-red-contrib-pccc
+        npm install depaula-contrib-ur20fbc-eip

 ## Usage

-Just drop a `pccc in` node to read and watch addresses of the PLC, or a `pccc out` node to write values to the PLC.
-Both of them need a `pccc endpoint`, where you can configure the address of the PLC (IP Address, port, and routing), the cycle time and timeout values, and the list of addresses available on the PLC.
+Just drop a `depaula_eip in` node to read and watch addresses of the UR20-FBC-EIP, or a `depaula_eip out` node to write values to the UR20-FBC-EIP.
+Both of them need a `depaula_eip endpoint`, where you can configure the address  (IP Address, port, and routing), the cycle time and timeout values, and the list of addresses available on the FBC-Coupler.

 ### Addressing